Is Creative Writing Dead?

 You need imagination in order to imagine a future that doesn’t exist.
 Azar Nafisi

-And that takes me nicely to the latest book series I’m working on with the incredible Year 6 children at Cherry Tree Primary.
-Set one hundred years from now, it’s taking our imaginations to a whole new level.
+And that takes me nicely to the latest book series I’m working on with the incredible Year 6 children at Cherry Tree Primary: Crazy Creatives and get your children writing with freedom and imagination.

 So is creative writing dead?
 Not quite, but it's reached intensive care and needs immediate resuscitation.